 What I’ve done is ranked the best waterproof ones out there right now taking several important factors into consideration.

-If you’re in a rush, the Philips Norelco MG7750/49 is our best waterproof beard trimmer of 2020.
+If you’re in a rush, the Philips Norelco MG7750/49 (Amazon Link) is our best waterproof beard trimmer of 2020.

 Factors To Consider When Buying A Waterproof Beard Trimmer